VirendraChavda/weather-forecasting/README.md

 ## Overview
 <p align="justify">
 The Weather Forecasting Application leverages a combination of historical and real-time weather data to predict conditions like temperature, precipitation, cloud cover, wind speed, and snowfall.
-The system supports multiple cities and integrates **BigQuery** for efficient data storage and query processing.
+The system supports multiple cities and integrates <strong>BigQuery</strong> for efficient data storage and query processing.
 Predictions are made for the next 5 hours, providing users with actionable weather insights.
 The app uses machine learning models trained on weather patterns, employing scaling techniques to enhance prediction accuracy.
 </p>

 ---

 ## Features
-- **Real-Time Data Fetching**: Retrieves live weather data using Open-Meteo APIs.
+- <strong>Real-Time Data Fetching</strong>: Retrieves live weather data using Open-Meteo APIs.
-- **Multi-Parameter Forecasting**: Predicts temperature, precipitation, cloud cover, wind speed, and snowfall.
+- <strong>Multi-Parameter Forecasting</strong>: Predicts temperature, precipitation, cloud cover, wind speed, and snowfall.
-- **City-Specific Support**: Covers cities like London, Colchester, and Bristol, with an extensible architecture to include more locations.
+- <strong>City-Specific Support</strong>: Covers cities like London, Colchester, and Bristol, with an extensible architecture to include more locations.
-- **Automated Data Integration**: Ingests data into Google BigQuery, ensuring efficient data management and processing.
+- <strong>Automated Data Integration</strong>: Ingests data into Google BigQuery, ensuring efficient data management and processing.
-- **Scalable Architecture**: Combines FastAPI for the backend and Dash for a dynamic user interface.
+- <strong>Scalable Architecture</strong>: Combines FastAPI for the backend and Dash for a dynamic user interface.
-- **Customizable Forecasting Models**: Uses pre-trained models and scaling techniques for reliable predictions.
+- <strong>Customizable Forecasting Models</strong>: Uses pre-trained models and scaling techniques for reliable predictions.

 ---

 ## Technologies Used
-- **Dash**: For building the interactive frontend and real-time visualization.
+- <strong>Dash</strong>: For building the interactive frontend and real-time visualization.
-- **FastAPI**: Backend framework to handle API endpoints and machine learning model inference.
+- <strong>FastAPI</strong>: Backend framework to handle API endpoints and machine learning model inference.
-- **Google BigQuery**: Primary storage for processed weather data.
+- <strong>Google BigQuery</strong>: Primary storage for processed weather data.
-- **Open-Meteo API**: To fetch real-time weather data.
+- <strong>Open-Meteo API</strong>: To fetch real-time weather data.
-- **Python Libraries**:
+- <strong>Python Libraries</strong>:
   - `joblib` for model serialization
   - `pandas` and `numpy` for data processing
   - `scikit-learn` for machine learning and scaling
-- **Google Cloud Platform**: For scalable and secure cloud infrastructure.
+- <strong>Google Cloud Platform</strong>: For scalable and secure cloud infrastructure.

 ---